Nikitas-io/ItemCatalogProject/README.md

 # Item Catalog Project
-This is my a simple Item Catalog Application in which a list of items within a variety of categories as well a user registration and authentication system are provided.
+This is my simple Item Catalog Application in which a list of items within a variety of categories as well a user registration and authentication system are provided.
 Registered users have the ability to post, edit and delete their own items.

 ## Outside Dependencies
 - This RESTful web application uses the Python Flask framework.